idrice24/School-Management-Software/README.md

 # A School Management Software

 It is demonstrating how to implement simple CRUD operations with a `Product` entity.
+And also how to process data in sql in DataBase (DB) to have well define information about a particular product.

 ## Technologies (IDE) client/server
 **#Server